giving a damn shouldn’t cost you everything

 Hey there!
-I’m Lauren—I'm a licensed therapist who's spent over a decade supporting hard working helpers—the teachers, nurses, social workers, managers, caregivers, and leaders who make everything work but struggle to invest in their own lives.
+I’m Lauren—I'm a licensed therapist who's spent over a decade supporting hard working helpers who make everything work but struggle to invest in their own lives.

 • Keynote Speaking & Workshops